BahaaAY/h110m-hds-i3-6100-ventura-hackintosh/README.md

 2. Start GenSMBIOS and select option `1` to download and install MacSerial
 3. Select option `3` and enter `iMac18,1`
-4. **IMPORTANT:** reminder that you need an **invalid serial!** to check copy and paste the second part saying `Serial: XXXXX..` in [Apple's Check Coverage Page](https://checkcoverage.apple.com/), if you get a red message saying "We're sorry, we're unable to check coverage for this serial number." then, you're good to go!
+4. **IMPORTANT:** reminder that you need an **invalid serial!** to check copy and paste the second part saying `Serial: XXXXX..` in [Apple's Check Coverage Page](https://checkcoverage.apple.com/), if you get a red message saying "We're sorry, we're unable to check coverage for this serial number." then you're good to go!
 Otherwise, go back and restart from step `2` (more info [here](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#serial-number-validity))
 5. once you get the right serial number you can go and fill the generated data in the config.plist file under `PlatformInfo` section, and you are good to go!
 </details>
 <details>